snc2work/x402-hono-seller-buyer-example/README.md

 2. You will see two buttons on the test page:

-    - **Execute Payment & Call API**: This button calls the `/client/call-weather` endpoint.
-It will automatically perform the blockchain payment and, upon success, display the fetched weather data in a new tab.
+    - **Execute Payment & Call API**: This calls the `/client/call-weather` endpoint.
+It will automatically perform the blockchain payment and, upon success, display the fetched **dummy** weather data in a new tab.

     - **Call Paid API Directly**: This button calls the `/api/weather` endpoint directly.
 Since no payment has been made, this will trigger the x402 payment UI, prompting you to connect a wallet.